State Historical Marker Dedicated for Belmead in Powhatan

 PLEASE NOTE: DHR creates markers not to “honor” their subjects but rather to educate and inform the public about a person, place, or event of regional, state, or national importance.
 In this regard, erected markers are not memorials.

-RICHMOND – A state historical marker issued by the Virginia Department of Historic Resources (DHR) will be unveiled this weekend for Belmead, a 19th-century Gothic Revival plantation that was transformed into two private schools for African American and Native American youth by Katharine Drexel and her sister, two Philadelphia-born philanthropists.
+RICHMOND – A state historical marker issued by the Virginia Department of Historic Resources (DHR) was unveiled this weekend for Belmead, a 19th-century Gothic Revival plantation that was transformed into two private schools for African American and Native American youth by Katharine Drexel and her sister, two Philadelphia-born philanthropists.
 Katharine was later canonized as a saint of the Catholic Church, becoming one of only two American-born saints.

 Designed in 1845 by New York architect Alexander Jackson Davis and built by enslaved African Americans, Belmead was originally the home of planter Philip St. George Cocke, who served as president of the Virginia Agricultural Society and board member of Virginia Military Institute.
 Edward de Vaux Morrell, a Pennsylvania congressman, and his wife Louise Drexel bought Belmead in 1893.
 During the 1890s, Louise and her sister Katharine Drexel, founder of the Sisters of the Blessed Sacrament and the second American-born individual to be canonized as a saint by the Roman Catholic Church, headed efforts to establish St. Emma Industrial and Agricultural Institute for African American boys and St. Francis de Sales High School for Black and Native American girls.
 For many decades, St. Emma was the nation’s only military school for African American young men.
 St. Emma and St. Francis educated thousands of students from across the country and abroad before closing in the 1970s.
 In 2011, the National Trust for Historic Preservation included Belmead on its list of America’s Most Endangered Historic Places.